-Five species of Gemella were identified in our systematic review, the most common species was Gemella morbillorum and haemolysans.
-These two species have been members of the genus Gemella since 1988.
+5 species of Gemella were identified in our systematic review, the most common being Gemella morbillorum and haemolysans.
+Both species have been members of the genus Gemella since 1988.
 [93] Gemella spp. are opportunistic pathogens, similar to many other commensal bacteria of the human microbiota, causing severe localized and generalized infections.
 [94] Less is known about Gemella bergeri, sanguinis, and taiwanensis.
-Gemella bergeri and sanguinis were also assigned to the Gemella genus in 1998, while Gemella taiwanensis was identified more recently in 2014.
+Gemella bergeri and sanguinis were assigned to the Gemella genus in 1998, while Gemella taiwanensis was identified more recently in 2014.
 [95] The misidentification of Gemella spp. can be attributed to the inaccuracy of commercial biochemical tests using phenotypic identification systems.
 [49] Gemella haemolysans and morbillorum have been identified as the causative pathogens in most of the previous cases caused by Gemella spp., yet these findings may be biased by which test are commercially available.

-We discovered that males were more prone to infective endocarditis by Gemella spp.
+We discovered that predominantly males were more prone to infective endocarditis by Gemella spp.
 The reduced susceptibility of females could be attributed to the protection from X chromosome and sex hormones, which play an important role in innate and adaptive immunity.
-[96] We also found that the age of the patients ranged between 31 to 45 years.
-Infective endocarditis predominantly inflicted young adults in low-income countries, [97] while the average patient age in high-income countries was 70 years.
+[96] We also found that the age of the patients was between 31 and 45 years.
+Infective endocarditis predominantly inflicts young adults in low-income countries, [97] while the average age in high-income countries is older than 70 years.
 [98] The majority of studies in this systematic review originated in high income countries such as USA, UK, and Japan.

 Two-thirds of infective endocarditis in low-income countries are caused by community-acquired penicillinsensitive streptococci entering via the oral cavity leading to rheumatic heart disease.
 [97] Infective endocarditis in high-income countries, on the other hand, is due to degenerative valve disease, diabetes, cancer, intravenous drug use, and congenital heart disease.
 [98] This is in large due to improved living standards and availability of antibiotics for streptococcal pharyngitis resulting in substantially reduced incidence of rheumatic heart disease.
 [99] In parallel, the incidence of cases attributable to oral streptococci has decreased due to oral antibiotic prophylaxis.
-[100] Interestingly, we showed that one in four patients reported a history of congenital heart disease, such as bicuspid aortic valve, ventricular septal defect, and tetralogy of Fallot.
-Furthermore, one in four patients had a recent history of oral infection, and one in two had undergone surgical procedure, such as heart valve replacement or dental repairs.
-This poses the question whether the incidence and prevalence of infective endocarditis by Gemella spp. is under-reported in low-income countries.
+[100] Interestingly, we showed that 1 in 4 patients reported a history of congenital heart disease, such as bicuspid aortic valve, ventricular septal defect, and tetralogy of Fallot.
+Furthermore, 1 in 4 patients had a recent history of oral infection, while 1 in 2 patients underwent surgical procedure, such as heart valve replacement or dental repairs.
+This poses the question whether the incidence and prevalence of infective endocarditis by Gemella spp. is under-reported in lowincome countries.

 Typically, clinical examination of infective endocarditis shows variable signs of disease, with fever present in 90% of cases and cardiac murmurs in 85% of patients.
 Splenomegaly or cutaneous manifestations, such as petechiae or splinter haemorrhages, are supportive signs.
-[101,102] Osler's nodes, Janeway lesions, and Roth spots are rare, while signs of complications such as heart failure, stroke, or metastatic infection (eg, vertebral osteomyelitis, peripheral abscess) are more prevalent.
-[5] Patients with infective endocarditis by Gemella spp. showed fever, tachycardia, and normal blood pressure.
+[101,102] Osler's nodes, Janeway lesions, and Roth spots are rare, while signs of complications such as heart failure, stroke, or metastatic infection (eg, vertebral osteomyelitis, peripheral abscess) are more prevalent [5].
+Patients with infective endocarditis by Gemella spp. showed fever, tachycardia, and normal blood pressure.
 The most common clinical manifestations for all patients were fever, fatigue, and chills or sweating.
 Nausea, vomiting, diarrhea or anorexia were more commonly found in children, while adults displayed chills or sweating.
 The elderly, on the other hand, exhibited fatigue.